MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/introduction.md

 ## Troubleshooting

-If a custom control is contained in a PCL project that's been added to the solution (i.e. not the PCL created by the Visual Studio for Mac/Visual Studio Xamarin.Forms App project template), an exception may occur in iOS when attempting to access the custom control.
+If a custom control is contained in a .NET Standard library project that's been added to the solution (i.e. not the .NET Standard library created by the Visual Studio for Mac/Visual Studio Xamarin.Forms App project template), an exception may occur in iOS when attempting to access the custom control.
 If this issue occurs it can be resolved by creating a reference to the custom control from the `AppDelegate` class:

 ```csharp
 var temp = new ClassInPCL(); // in AppDelegate, but temp not used anywhere